Welcome to today's edition of the Rush 24-7 podcast.

 Right here it is.

-A study of new c uh government climate data finds that temperatures across Florida are on the rise, but some places, such as West Palm Beach and Palm Beach, are experiencing fewer signs of warmer than normal weather.
+A study of new government climate data finds that temperatures across Florida are on the rise, but some places, such as West Palm Beach and Palm Beach, are experiencing fewer signs of warmer than normal weather.

 This, of course, presents a mixed picture.

-Moving to West Palm Beach to a condo on the beach may be comfortable from a temperature and lifestyle standpoint, but it may not be your best bet because of sea level rise.
+One of these geologists and oceanographers at Florida State, Jeff Chanton, says, listen to this, moving to West Palm Beach to a condo on the beach may be comfortable from a temperature and lifestyle standpoint, but it may not be your best bet because of sea level rise.

 I can't believe it.

-A guy is urging people not to move down here because of sea level rise.
+And Gaia is urging people not to move down here because of sea level rise.

 Now, but here's the thing.